aw1875/master-server/README.md

 [![build](https://github.com/alterware/master-server/workflows/Build/badge.svg)](https://github.com/alterware/master-server/actions)

-# AlterWare: Master Server
+# AlterWare: Master Server (H2M)
-This is a modified version the master server AlterWare clients use.
+This is a modified version the master server AlterWare clients use to add H2M support.
 It is based on the DP Master Server (ID Tech) protocol

 ## Build
 - Clone this repository using [Git][git-link]